Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 November 2024 15.32.44 UTC
+- WIB: Selasa, 19 November 2024 16.27.22 UTC
-- WITA: Selasa, 19 November 2024 16.32.44 UTC
+- WITA: Selasa, 19 November 2024 17.27.22 UTC
-- WIT: Selasa, 19 November 2024 17.32.44 UTC
+- WIT: Selasa, 19 November 2024 18.27.22 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: motivational
+Kategori: friendship